-The Grand Canyon + 2 other Spectacular National Parks in Arizona
+The Three Spectacular National Parks Located in Arizona

 Arizona National Parks

-Considering that only twenty seven of our fifty states contain any national parks at all, the three states that each contain three different and amazing treasures set aside as national parks are indeed fortunate for those who live there or travel to those locales.
+Considering that only twenty-seven of our fifty states contain any national parks at all, the three states that each contains three different and amazing treasures set aside as national parks are indeed fortunate for those who live there or travel to those locales.

 Arizona is one of those states.
 The other two which each contain three national parks are the states of Florida and Washington.
-Another one is being currently added to Texas which will soon also have that distinction of having 3 national parks within its borders.
+Another one is being currently added to Texas, which will soon also have that distinction of having three national parks within its borders.

 Reading this post should broaden one's reference with regard to these special places if planning a trip to visit them or simply gaining more knowledge of what there is to do and see while in Arizona.